 The end of the road for Safari on Windows

 Ultimately, Safari continued on Windows through May 2012.
-With the release of OS X Mountain Lion, Apple also released Safari 6.0 for Mac.
+Alongside the launch of OS X Mountain Lion, Apple released Safari 6.0 for Mac.
 Unfortunately, the Windows version of Safari didn’t get the update.
-It quietly disappeared from Apple’s site.
+The browser quietly disappeared from Apple’s site.

-By this point, the iPhone’s dominance meant Safari counted for upward of 60 percent of mobile web browsing traffic.
-However, it still represented less than 6 percent of desktop traffic.
+By this point, the iPhone’s dominance meant Safari counted for upward of 60% of mobile web-browsing traffic.
+However, it still represented less than 6% of desktop traffic.

 In all, this experiment proved a noble failure for Apple.

 Did you ever use Safari on a PC?